AdamJHowell/CeilingFan/README.md

 The killswitch command stops the motor, centers the collective (no positive or negative pitch on the main rotor), and centers the tail rotor.

 The three servos: throttle, collective, and rudder take a positive integer from 0 to 180 which represents the servo position.
+A value of 90 centers the servo.

 The three lights: floodlight, TLOF, and FATO take a boolean value to indicate the illumination.